Unclejoe-4/-IoT-Based-Health-Monitoring-System/README.md

-# -IoT-Based-Health-Monitoring-System
+# Project Title: IoT-Based-Health-Monitoring-System
-This project focuses on the design and simulation of an IoT-based health monitoring system developed using the Wokwi simulator and integrated with the ThingSpeak cloud platform.
-The system is built to continuously track key vital signs, including body temperature, humidity levels, and heart rate, ensuring that health data is monitored in real time.
+## Overview: This project focuses on the design and simulation of an IoT-based health monitoring system developed using the Wokwi simulator and integrated with the ThingSpeak cloud platform.
+The system is built to continuously track key vital signs, including body temperature, humidity levels, and heart rate, ensuring that health data is monitored in real-time.
+## Tools & Technologies: Wokwi Simulator, ThingSpeak, IFTTT, MQTT.
+## Objectives: Design and simulate an IoT-based health monitoring system; Enable real-time tracking of temperature, humidity, and heart rate; Provide automated alerts when readings exceed safety thresholds; Improve remote patient care and caregiver response time.
+## Key Findings: IoT sensors can reliably capture and transmit vital signs to the cloud; ThingSpeak provides effective real-time visualisation and data storage; Automated alerts significantly reduce caregiver response delays; Simulation with Wokwi ensures low-cost prototyping before deployment.
+## Deliverables: Source code for IoT sensor integration with Wokwi.
+ThingSpeak dashboard for real-time monitoring.
+Alerting mechanism for abnormal readings; Documentation explaining setup, configuration, and usage.
+## Lessons Learned: Cloud platforms simplify real-time monitoring but require a stable internet.
+Threshold calibration is crucial to minimise false alerts.
+Simulation tools like Wokwi accelerate testing without physical hardware.
+Clear system documentation improves usability and future scalability.